 Collaboratively Developing Transmission, Computing, and Storage Power to Stride Towards the Intelligent World

-SHENZHEN, China, April 22, 2023 /PRNewswire/ -- Today, Huawei held the Striding Towards the Intelligent World Session at Global Analyst Summit 2023.
+SHENZHEN, China, April 23, 2023 /PRNewswire/ -- On April 20th, Huawei held the Striding Towards the Intelligent World Session at Global Analyst Summit 2023.
 Peng Song, Huawei's President of ICT Strategy & Marketing, delivered the keynote speech titled Striding Towards the Intelligent World Through Continuous Innovation.
 The session attracted analysts, experts, scholars, and journalists from around the world.

 In his speech, Peng pointed out that the digital economy is becoming a main driver of global economic growth, and that digital technologies are being applied in diverse production scenarios across a wide range of industries.
 This makes data a new factor of production, and is driving significant leaps in social productivity.
 Peng said that as digital infrastructure is critical for the success of the digital economy, Huawei is committed to collaboratively developing transmission, computing, and storage power to improve the efficiency of data collection, transmission, computing, storage, and analysis, in order to improve digital productivity and boost the digital economy.